musharafnasim312/LLM-based-Job-FInder/README.md

         }
         ```
 2.  **Loading Data**: The `/search` endpoint loads job data from `jobs_data.json`.
-3.  **LLM Filtering**: When a user sends a search query to the `/search` endpoint, the criteria are passed along with the loaded job data to the `llm_processor.py`.
-This module constructs a prompt for the Google Gemini API, asking it to identify jobs that are a "strong match" to the user's criteria.
+3.  **LLM Filtering for Enhanced Relevancy**: When a user sends a search query to the `/search` endpoint, the criteria are passed along with the loaded job data to the `llm_processor.py`.
+This module constructs a detailed prompt for the Google Gemini API.
+The prompt instructs the LLM to:
+    *   Act as an expert job matching assistant.
+    *   Carefully review each job listing against all aspects of the user's search criteria.
+    *   **Crucially, when matching the user's 'position' or keyword-based criteria, consider both the `job_title` and the full `job_description` for relevance.**
+    *   If the user provides a `description` in their search criteria, ensure the job's `description` aligns well with it.
+    *   Pay very close attention to the job's `description` and any `skills_extracted` when matching against the user's `position` and `skills` criteria, as relevance to the job description is highly important.
+    *   Identify only the jobs that are a strong and direct match to ALL provided criteria.
+    *   Return the results strictly as a JSON object with a `relevant_jobs` key.
-4.  **Response**: The API returns a JSON list of the jobs deemed relevant by the LLM.
+4.  **Response**: The API returns a JSON list of the jobs deemed relevant by the LLM, with improved accuracy thanks to the detailed analysis of job descriptions.

 ## API Endpoints